Local Algorithms for Sparse Spanning Graphs: Introduction

 \subsubsection{Other related sublinear-time approximation algorithms for graphs}

-\else \paragraph{Other related sublinear-time approximation algorithms for graphs.} \fi The problem of estimating the weight of a minimum weight spanning tree in sublinear time was considered by Chazelle, Rubinfeld and Trevisan~\cite{CRT}.
+The problem of estimating the weight of a minimum weight spanning tree in sublinear time was considered by Chazelle, Rubinfeld and Trevisan~\cite{CRT}.
 They describe an algorithm whose running time depends on the approximation parameter, the average degree and the range of the weights, but does not directly depend on the number of nodes.
-A question that has been open since that time, even before local computation algorithms were formally defined, is whether it is possible to quickly determine which edges are in the minimum spanning tree.
-Our lower bound for spanning trees applies to this question.